Young at Heart and Active for Life!

 - stretching the muscles, to reduce pain and stiffness.

 - improves blood circulation to keep the body fresh and active.

 - improves the range of motion of the joints, keeping the symptoms of arthritis in control.

 - Helps lift mood – reducing anxiety

 - improves balance and coordination.

-Move it or Lose it is a gentle exercise class designed for those age 50+ and over, or those with limited mobility and a need for a different approach to exercise than usual gym-based modalities offer.
+Our ‘Keep Moving Teesside’ Chair Based Yoga and Exercise classes are gentle exercise class designed for those age 50+ and over, or those with limited mobility and a need for a different approach to exercise than usual gym-based modalities offer.